 In consolidating files, the script consolidation rewrites and testing of solutions is 80% of the development (e.g. Print Scripts, consolidating navigation).

-FileMaker file consolidation provides the developer an ideal environment that leads to time savings when developing.
-You can save 15-25% of your time working in a consolidated FileMaker application as you reduce the amount of redundancies in your application and complexity passing variables and data between files.
-Keep in mind separate files does make sense in some applications, though you must use your judgment as to what makes the most sense for your application.
+FileMaker file consolidation provides the developer with an ideal environment that leads to time savings when developing.
+You can save 15-25% of your time working in a consolidated FileMaker application as you reduce the number of redundancies in your application and complexity passing variables and data between files.
+Keep in mind that separate files do make sense in some applications, though you must use your judgment as to what makes the most sense for your application.
 Happy FileMaking!